 Why not just ask restaurants to stop serving beef?

-overall, Conscientious restaurants should serve less feedlot beef while all of us can help transition the entire supply chain toward renewable and climate beneficial beef production. it’s comparable to how biking to work and switching to electric cars are both good, but in this case the electric car actually also takes emissions out of the atmosphere (!).
+overall, Conscientious restaurants should serve less feedlot beef while all of us can help transition the entire supply chain toward renewable and climate beneficial beef production. it’s comparable to how biking to work and switching to electric cars are both good, but imagine if electric car actually also took emissions out of the atmosphere (!!!).